jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/Classic/SUJ.rst

      da Vinci Classic, clutch/brake button on SUJ for PSM1 and PSM2

-* All the passive arms (except PSM-SUJ3) have counter weights in the central column so they can be moved up and down with minimal effort
+* All the passive arms (except PSM-SUJ3) have counterweights in the central column, so they can be moved up and down with minimal effort
-* The optional SUJ-PSM3 is mounted on front of the column (after thought) and doesn't have a vertical counter weigth.
+* The optional SUJ-PSM3 is mounted on front of the column (after thought) and doesn't have a vertical counter weight.
 Instead, there is a lift motor mounted at the base of the cart

   .. figure:: /images/Classic/SUJ/SUJ-Classic-PSM3-lift-motor.jpeg